Munyankindi/GiTuts/README.txt

-I trying to see how i can work with git
+I am trying to see how i can work with git